anuditverma/anuditverma.github.io/_posts/2018-01-13-android-vs-ios-memory-management.md

 share-img: https://www.anudit.in/assets/img/android_vs_ios/android-vs-ios.jpg
 ---

-__Just for thought:__ If you have ever wondered why iPhones running iOS aren't much RAM extensive or doesn't require much RAM than most of the Android Flagship phones are using?
-Why spokespersons at *Apple Inc.* aren't boastful about the amount of RAM available to most modern iPhones while showcasing them?
+__Just for thought:__ If you have ever wondered why iPhones running iOS are not RAM extensive or don’t require much RAM as most Android flagship phones use?
+Why spokespersons at Apple Inc. aren’t boastful about the amount of RAM available to most modern iPhones while showcasing them?

-The reason is something fundamental and at the machine level, that means what exactly iOS do differently than Android in order manage such smooth performance despite being having less RAM.
-Let us find out, read along.
+The reason is something fundamental and at the machine level.
+That means what exactly does iOS do differently than Android to manage such smooth performance despite having less RAM?
+Let us find out.

 <center><h2>iOS vs Android</h2></center>